c-park/carbon/README.md

     * `snoo.png` - header image uploaded to subreddit/about/edit page
 * `psd/` - .PSD image files

-**NB:** Due to the 100kb limit on reddit stylesheets, the reddit themes version of Carbon must be minfied before being copied over.
+**NB:** Due to the 100kb limit on reddit stylesheets, the reddit themes version of Carbon must be minfied.

 ## Installation